 - 1 teaspoon vanilla extract

-Bake in the preheated oven for 15-17 minutes or until the edges are golden.
+- Bake in the preheated oven for 15-17 minutes or until the edges are golden brown.
 Remove from oven and let cool completely on a wire rack before serving.

 Shop The Post!